sfigg/commercialization-public/docset/manufacture/iot/iot-core-manufacturing-guide.md

 This guide walks you through creating Windows 10 IoT Core (IoT Core) images that can be flashed to retail devices and maintained after you've sent them to your customers.

+To do this, we'll start with a basic Windows 10 IoT Core image structure, provided by the [Windows ADK IoT Core Add-ons](iot-core-adk-addons.md).

-To do this, we'll show you how to wrap your apps, files, settings, and drivers into packages.
+We'll then show you how to wrap your apps, files, settings, and drivers into packages that can go into the image.
 Packages help OEMs, ODMs, developers, and Microsoft all work together to deliver security and feature updates to your devices without stomping on each other's work.

 This guide is written toward OEMs, but ODMs and developers can use the same processes to test IoT Core apps, drivers, board support packages (BSPs).